WasseemN/Homework_week_12/README.md

 # Module 12 Report

 ## Overview of the Analysis
-The purpose of this analysis is to build a model that uses historical lending activtiy presented as imbalanced data to predict creditworthiness of borrows using machine learning.
-The imbalance is caused by a much higher number of healthy loans compared to to risky ones.
+The purpose of this analysis is to build a model that uses historical lending activtiy presented as imbalanced data to predict creditworthiness of borrowers using machine learning.
+The imbalance is caused by a much higher number of healthy loans compared to the risky ones.

 * I have a dataset from a peer-to-peer lending services commpany which I will use to predict the creditworthiness *'loan_status'* of customers based on pre-existing records of thier *loan_size*, *interest_rate*, *borrower_income*, *debt_to_income*, *num_of_accounts*, *deragatory_marks* and *total_debt*.